Outdoor barrel sauna in a beautiful backyard landscape setting

 Barrel Saunas

-The most iconic sauna style in North America.
-Superior heat circulation from the curved interior, faster heat-up, self-draining roof, and structural strength.
+The most common outdoor sauna style in North America.
+Heat circulation benefits from the curved interior, faster heat-up than cabin saunas, self-draining roof, and structural strength.
 Sweat Kingdom's Sweat Barrel is handcrafted in East Idaho with Western Red Cedar and HUUM/Harvia heaters.

 Cabin Saunas

 Maximum interior space with flexible bench layouts.
 Can include changing rooms and porches.
-Sweat Kingdom's Sweat Cabin offers 4–6 person capacity with custom options, wool-insulated walls, and Western Red Cedar throughout.
+Sweat Kingdom's Sweat Cabin offers 4 to 6 person capacity with custom options, wool-insulated walls, and Western Red Cedar throughout.

 Outdoor Infrared Saunas